Eleonora Monti: Biography

 Monti was made an honorary member of the prestigious Accademia Clementina in Bologna in 1767, a sign of her stature at a time when there were very few recognized women painters.
 She was one of the artists included in Felsina pittrice, Luigi Crespi's revision of Carlo Cesare Malvasia's book on the painters of Bologna.

-According to Amorini, Eleonora Monti died around the end of the eighteenth century.
+According to Amorini, Eleonora Monti died around the end of the 18th century.